anshulkamble47/employee-analytics-project/README.md

 - Provided business-friendly recommendations

 ## Relevance
-This project demonstrates real-world data analysis skills aligned with business decision-making, suitable for professional and internship environments.
+This project demonstrates real-world data analysis and visualization skills aligned with business decision-making, suitable for professional and internship environments.

 ---